elarmust/PHP-Server-Framework/README.md

 ```

 Before the Docker container is started, rename config-example.json to config.json and edit config.json with valid MySQL connection information.
+If you've renamed any of the containers, be sure to reflect these changes in the following commands.
-You can start the framework server and run basic migrations with
+Start the Docker containers and run basic migrations with

 ```
 cd docker